MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-profiles.md

 ## Create an application profile

 1. In the VMM console, select > **Library** > **Create** > **Application Profiles**.
-2. In **New Application Profile** > **General**, type in a profile name.
+2. In **New Application Profile** > **General**, enter a profile name.
 In **Application Configuration**, you can specify the app settings.
 3. In **Application Configuration** > **OS Compatibility**, specify the guest operating systems that are compatible with the application profile.
 4. Select **Add** and select the type of application or script that you want to apply to the profile.
 To deploy any app type, select **General**.
 To deploy SQL Server DAC packages or script, select **SQL Server Application Host** so that you can add packages and scripts to the profile.
 To deploy Web applications, select **Web Application Host** so that you can add Web Deploy packages and scripts to the profile.
 5. If you selected **General**, you can add more than one more of the application or script to the profile.
 6. For applications, you can specify settings such as certificate, ports, and folders.
-You can also specify that the deployment of the app should be managed by a script.
-You can specify the script name and specify when it should run.
+You can also specify that the deployment of the app must be managed by a script.
+You can specify the script name and specify when it must run.
 7. Select **Scripts** to add an unlimited number of scripts and properties such as parameters and security settings.
 For example, you can configure a script to create a guest cluster out of multiple VMs deployed by the VMM.
 For example, you can specify that one script must run at Creation: First VM (to form the cluster on the first virtual machine) and a different script to run at Creation: VMs After First (to add additional virtual machines to the cluster).
 8. After you're done, verify that the profile was created in **Library** > **Profiles** > **Application Profiles**.
 9. You use application profiles in service templates.
 For example, you could create a number of VM templates with hardware and OS profiles.
 Then you create a service template that includes those VM templates and the application profiles to create a set of VMs that are configured and deployed together as a single entity.